dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/tools/xharness-runner/Readme.md

 There are three main ways how to use XHarness through the Helix SDK:
 - Specify the apks/app bundles using the `XHarnessApkToTest` and `XHarnessAppBundleToTest` items as described below and everything will be taken care of from there.
 You no longer specify the `HelixCommand` to be executed.
 Each apk/app bundle will be processed as a separate Helix work item.
-- Specify the `XHarnessAndroidProject` or `XHarnessiOSProject` task items which will point to projects that produce apks/app bundles from their `Build` target.
+- Specify the `XHarnessAndroidProject` or `XHarnessAppleProject` task items which will point to projects that produce apks/app bundles from their `Build` target.
   - Examples - [iOS](https://github.com/dotnet/arcade/blob/master/tests/XHarness/XHarness.TestAppBundle.proj) and [Android](https://github.com/dotnet/arcade/blob/master/tests/XHarness/XHarness.TestApk.proj)
 - Only request the XHarness dotnet tool to be pre-installed for the Helix job for you and then call the XHarness tool yourself as shown below.